Skip to main content

 Improv games serve as gateways to the Five Pillars of Hip-Hop, teaching students how to create entirely improvised hip-hop songs.
 By combining fundamentals of improv with free-styling, beat-boxing, and crowd techniques, students gain a deeper understanding of hip-hop and how to use these elements to enhance scene work and have fun on stage.

-Dates: 6 Saturdays
+Dates: 6 Tuesdays

-Time: 4-6:30 pm
+Time: 7-9:30 pm

 Location: 650 S Orcas Suite 101, Seattle 98108